 Gold, cocoa, petroleum and individual remittances are major sources of foreign exchange.
 Agriculture continues to be a significant driver of the domestic economy, accounting for about 23 percent of GDP and employing about 35 percent of the work force, mainly small landholders.

-With the 2007 confirmed discovery of commercially viable offshore oil reserves in Ghana (Jubilee Field) and predicted production set for late 2010 or 2011, there has been increased international interest in the Ghanaian market on the part of oil and gas and auxiliary services sectors – as well as companies from unrelated sectors anticipating future economic growth in the country.
+With the 2007 confirmed discovery of commercially viable offshore oil reserves in Ghana (Jubilee Field) and production which begun in December 2010, there has been increased international interest in the Ghanaian market on the part of both oil and gas and auxiliary services sectors – as well as companies from unrelated sectors anticipating future economic growth in the country.
 Further oil and gas exploration continues and optimism is high for further discoveries.